-The core mission of Vestal Residents for Safe Energy is to protect the town of Vestal from High-Volume Hydraulic Fracturing for natural gas and its infrastructure, and to encourage the local adoption of forms of energy generation which do not risk the health and safety of town residents.
+The core mission of Vestal Residents for Safe Energy has been to protect the town of Vestal from High-Volume Hydraulic Fracturing for natural gas and its infrastructure, and to encourage the local adoption of forms of energy generation which do not risk the health and safety of town residents.
+We have officially ended our organization, but as Vestal residents we will continue to support the local adoption of renewable energy sources and encourage ending the use of fossil fuels.

 What is High-Volume Hydraulic Fracturing Gas Drilling?